lachlankerr/AdventOfCode2022/README.md

 # AdventOfCode2020
-My attempt at the Advent of Code 2022 in python
+My attempt at the Advent of Code 2022, in Python

 Stats so far:
 ```